kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 This guide describes RPM installation of an all-in-one Kaltura server and applies to all major RH based Linux distros including Fedora Core, RHEL, CentOS, etc.
 ([Note the supported distros and versions](http://kaltura.github.io/platform-install-packages/#supported-distros)).

+**Kaltura CE was just ported to CentOS/RHEL 8.
+Please note that this is a beta version and one must exercise judgement before deploying it to Prod ENVs**

 [Kaltura Inc.](http://corp.kaltura.com) also provides commercial solutions and services including pro-active platform monitoring, applications, SLA, 24/7 support and professional services.
 If you're looking for a commercially supported video platform  with integrations to commercial encoders, streaming servers, eCDN, DRM and more - Start a [Free Trial of the Kaltura.com Hosted Platform](http://corp.kaltura.com/free-trial) or learn more about [Kaltura' Commercial OnPrem Edition™](http://corp.kaltura.com/Deployment-Options/Kaltura-On-Prem-Edition).
 For existing RPM based users, Kaltura offers commercial upgrade options.

 #### Table of Contents